 The Secretary will follow sound engineering, administrative, and managerial practices in the expenditure of federal, state, and local funds and will comply with all applicable federal and state laws in the planning, development, construction, and maintenance of projects as outlined in this Manual.
-The Secretary has delegated authority to the Director of the Division of Engineering and Design to administer preconstruction activities of projects which are developed following procedures outlined in this Manual.
+The Secretary has delegated authority to the Director of the Division of Engineering and Design to administer certain preconstruction and construction activities of projects which are developed following procedures outlined in this Manual.
 This delegation includes the flexibility in selection of criteria, procedures, and operations as allowed by FHWA.
-The Secretary may delegate the authority to other Divisions to operate under this Manual as appropriate or as described in the S.O.M.
+The Secretary may delegate the authority to other Divisions to operate under this Manual as appropriate.